 The months of October and November offer opportunities for hunters to go out into the wild and participate in bagging a deer.
 Men and women of all ages join the rituals and fun of taking a deer of trophy-worthy proportions.
 But there is another deer season that is both risky and costly for drivers.
 We will look at the statistics surrounding collisions with deer and ways to avoid the risks associated with those accidents.

 Deer are especially active the Fall season as rut occurs.
 Rut is a season of mating and breeding.
 Because of this season, deer strikes occur mostly between October and November.
-According to the Missouri State Highway Patrol, 3,639 auto collisions in 2020 involved deer, and this resulted in 348 injuries and 5 deaths.
-Missouri currently ranks 15th in the country to deer collision experience.

 A national study in 2014 on the severity, frequency, and types of collision provide valuable insight in understanding your risks as a driver.